Wellness tourism in Japan: the ultimate guide

 So if you are looking for a vacation that will leave you feeling refreshed and invigorated, wellness tourism in Japan is for you.
 With its long history of traditional medicine, delicious cuisine, and focus on harmony, Japan has everything you need to relax, rejuvenate, and reset your mind and body.

-3 Things to Expect From a Wellness Retreat in Japan
+3 things to expect from a wellness retreat in Japan

 A wellness retreat is the perfect way to escape the hustle and bustle of daily life and recharge your batteries.
 Are you looking for somewhere exceptional?
 Then Japan should be at the top of your list.
 From the stunning natural scenery to the centuries-old traditions, there is much to discover on a wellness retreat in Japan.
 Here is what you can expect from a typical Japanese wellness retreat: